OverviewBlog

 Understanding Bridging Loans

-A bridging loan is essentially a short-term financing solution designed to "bridge" the gap between needing funds and securing long-term finance.
+A bridging loan is essentially a short term loan designed to "bridge" the gap between needing funds and securing long-term finance; it is typically secured against property or another asset and is usually repaid within 12 months, often to buy a new home before selling an existing property.
 Think of it as financial scaffolding – temporary support that holds everything together whilst you arrange something more permanent.

 Unlike traditional mortgages that can take months to arrange, bridging loans can be secured in as little as 7-14 days.
 This rapid turnaround makes them invaluable for property transactions where timing is everything, such as auction purchases or chain-breaking scenarios.